arda-org/xSuite/README.md

 npm install -g xsuite-cli
 ```

 A new command `xsuite` is now available in your terminal.
-With this command, setup Rust on your machine:
+With this command, install Rust on your machine:

 ```
-xsuite setup-rust
+xsuite install-rust
 ```

 Create a new blank contract in the directory `my-contract` and open it: